0belous/A2-Legacy-Launcher/README.md

 #### Extra context:

 - `a2ll [version code/CL/1.0.CL]` This automatically downloads a version and uses the correct flags to install it, renaming if possible (see compatibility below).
-The manifest used to determine the download URLs and flags is cached for 24 hours on your system, to force a refresh run `a2ll --clearcache`

 - `--clearcache` When providing a URL to the APK OBB or INI argument the script downloads and caches the file, to free up storage and delete cached downloads run the script with this argument.